Banging Toolbox

 #1 Best SAE tap and die set

-As a plug tap, the Greenfield is also versatile, allowing you to do initial threads and fine-tuned refinements with ease.
+As a plug tap, the Greenfield is so versatile, allowing you to do initial threads and fine-tuned refinements with ease.
 Despite it being SAE only, we can’t recommend anything better.

-If you also need metric and want to stick with HSS quality, pair it with this.
+If you need metrics and want to stick with HSS quality, pair it with this.

 With 20 taps and 20 split dies and a 1½ inch die stock adapter, this relatively modest-sized set comes in handy for light to medium applications and can cover most standard thread sizes.

-It has 20 metric taps and dies and a 20:12 ratio of SAE fractional taps and dies for coarse and fine threading respectively.
+It includes 20 metric taps and dies and a 20:12 ratio of SAE fractional taps and dies for coarse and fine threading respectively.

 Accessories and their role in hand tapping

-For even better form, you might want to see what this power metal shaper, polisher, or sharpener can do in your workshop, for forst creating fine sharp edges before getting threaded.
+For even better form, you might want to see what this power metal shaper, polisher, or sharpener can do in your workshop, for first creating fine sharp edges before getting threaded.

 Tap wrench